Kong/docs.konghq.com/app/_src/gateway/plugin-development/pdk/kong.vault.md

 **Returns**

-1.   strategy ???
-The fetched or required strategy for the given vault.
+1.   strategy: The fetched or required strategy for the given vault.

-1.   schema ???
-The fetched or required schema for the given vault.
+1.   schema: The fetched or required schema for the given vault.

-1.   string|nil An error message, if an error occurred while fetching or requiring the strategy or schema.
+1.   `string|nil`: An error message, if an error occurred while fetching or requiring the strategy or schema.